wimpysworld/obs-studio-portable/README.md

 ```
 ### NVIDIA support

-The appropriate NVIDIA libraries on the host should be automatically be linked inside the container 🪄
+The appropriate NVIDIA libraries on the host should be automatically linked inside the container 🪄
 However, the capability for Distrobox to automatically connect NVIDIA libraries was added in Distrobox 1.5.0, and is also not supported on all distros; NixOS for example.

-Therefore, if your are running an older version of Distrobox or the NVIDIA drivers are not automatically linked inside the container you can install them as follows:
+Therefore, if you are running an older version of Distrobox or the NVIDIA drivers are not automatically linked inside the container you can install them as follows:
   - Change the version number (***535** in the example below*) to match the version of the NVIDIA drivers you have installed on the host.

 #### NVIDIA complete driver stack